birkschmithuesen/MergingEntities/GyroArduino/firmwares/README.md

 This is a general overview and starting point for the artes mobiles controller firmware(s).
 The code is based on arduino libaries and is intendet to run on an ESP32 board.
+The leading codebase is "OneESP_SixMPU9250".
+The others may or may not be updated to have all the features/functionality.

 # Basic steps